volkoaudio/JUCEvk/README.md

 I added three AudioParameter* classes because in Juce4.1 some of theirs members are private.
 That means I can't use these private members with inheritance.
 Normally I expected some of them would be protected and some of them would be public.

-I made private members protected and public and add std::function<void(float)> member.
+I made private members protected and public and add std::function<void(float, String)> member.

 Example: